wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

 	wacn.date=""/>

 # Example 2 - Build a DMZ to protect applications with a Firewall and NSGs
-

-[Return to the Security Boundary Best Practices Page][HOME] 
+[Return to the Security Boundary Best Practices Page][HOME]

 This example will create a DMZ with a firewall, four windows servers, and Network Security Groups.
 It will also walk through each of the relevant commands to provide a deeper understanding of each step.
-There is a also a Traffic Scenario section to provide a in-depth step-by-step how traffic proceeds through the layers of defense in the DMZ.
+There is also a Traffic Scenario section to provide an in-depth step-by-step how traffic proceeds through the layers of defense in the DMZ.
 Finally, in the references section is the complete code and instruction to build this environment to test and experiment with various scenarios.

 ![Inbound DMZ with NVA and NSG][1]